nemonik/hands-on-DevOps/readme.md

 That random hex number is the result of our code change.
 It is the hostname of the container that responded to your request.

-#### 8.12.1.6.
-Scale your application
+#### 8.12.2.5.
+Scale your microservice

 Now, let's scale our application.
 Open the Traefik Dashboard

 <http://192.168.0.11:8083/dashboard/>

-Traefik is An open-source reverse proxy and load balancer for HTTP and TCP-based applications.
-You'll see `/helloworld` frontend and one `/helloworld` backend.
+Traefik is an open-source reverse proxy and load balancer for HTTP and TCP-based applications.
+You'll see one `/helloworld` frontend and one `/helloworld` backend.

-You have it open to watch it add backend instances.
+Leave the browser open to the Traefik Dashboard to watch it add backend instances.

-Lets scale from 1 to 4 replicas, while keeping an eye on the Traefik Dashboard, via
+Let's scale from 1 to 4 replicas, while keeping an eye on the Traefik Dashboard, via

 ```bash
 kubectl scale --namespace=helloworld --replicas=4 deployment.apps/helloworld-deployment